-- 1. Program Registration: Departmental units shall, through an appropriate supervisor or department head, prior to the beginning of the University's fiscal year for ongoing programs and activities and at least sixty days prior to the first scheduled date of participation by Minors, inform the Associate Vice President for Administration of the details of the program or activity on forms provided by that department. - Any requests for clarification as to whether a particular program or activity is subject to this Policy, or a request for a waiver to this Policy, should also be sent to the Senior Vice President for Administration & Finance and the Associate Vice President for Administration.
-Information provided shall include, at a minimum, the University employee in charge of the program or activity; the dates and locations where Minors will be participating; the general nature of the activities and program to be undertaken or offered; the names of all adults who will be participating directly with Minors in the program or activity; and the administrative requirements associated with the program or activity, including but not limited to waivers and permission slips to be obtained from the parent/guardians of participating Minors and medical emergency forms. - 2.
-Background checks: A successful background check will be required of each adult prior to his or her direct participation with Minors in a program or activity covered by this Policy and at least once every four years thereafter.
-Background checks may be conducted by an outside contractor with the approval of the Associate Vice President for Administration at the contractor's expense, though certain background requests may be accessed directly by the applicant (e.g., Pennsylvania Child Abuse History Clearance. http://www/dpw.state.pa.us/resources/documents/pdf/fillinforms/dpw childabuse.pdf).
-Background check request forms and information will be available from the Associate Vice President-Administration.
+Program Registration: Departmental units shall, through an appropriate supervisor or department head, prior to the beginning of the University's fiscal year for ongoing programs and activities and at least sixty days prior to the first scheduled date of participation by Minors, inform the Associate Vice President for Compliance and Risk Management of the details of the program or activity provided by the Department of Human Resources by completing the Working with Minors Activity Form.

+Any requests for clarification as to whether a particular program or activity is subject to this Policy, or a request for a waiver to this Policy, should also be sent to the Senior Vice President for Administration and Finance and the Associate Vice President for Compliance and Risk Management and shall include, at a minimum, the University employee in charge of the program or activity; the dates and locations where Minors will be participating; the general nature of the activities and program to be undertaken or offered; the names of all adults who will be participating directly with Minors in the program or activity; and the administrative requirements associated with the program or activity, including but not limited to waivers and permission slips to be obtained from the parent/guardians of participating Minors and medical emergency forms.